sr-murthy/continuedfractions/SECURITY.md

 ## Supported Versions

 The package currently only uses Python standard libraries (see the [project TOML](https://github.com/sr-murthy/continuedfractions/blob/main/pyproject.toml)), and has no 3rd party dependencies.
-Therefore the only security / vulnerability alerts that are relevant relate to [Python itself](https://www.cvedetails.com/vulnerability-list/vendor_id-10210/product_id-18230/Python-Python.html), which would be addressed within Python itself.
+Therefore the only security / vulnerability alerts that are relevant relate to [Python itself](https://www.cvedetails.com/vulnerability-list/vendor_id-10210/product_id-18230/Python-Python.html), which would be addressed within Python.

 If 3rd party dependencies are added there may be security patches applied as and when needed.